 Finisher medals will be awarded for each finisher in each race.
 There are specific age group awards for all races.

 Packet pick-up for the marathon and half marathon will be held at The Baton Rouge River Center from 12 PM to 6:00 PM on Friday, January 15th, 2016 and Saturday, January 16th, 2016 from 10:00 AM to 5:00 PM.
 Race day packet pick-up is not available for the marathon or half marathon.
 Click here for information regarding packet pick-up for The Louisiana Marathon, The Half, The Quarter Marathon, The Advocate 5K and the Kids Marathon.

 What do I need to bring with me to pick up my packet?

-Every participant in the Marathon, Half Marathon, Quarter Marathon, 5K and Kids Marathon will receive an official race guide via email that is downloadable.
-There will also be links on the website to print your confirmation ticket.
-Bring the confirmation ticket and your photo ID to the Expo to pick up your packet.
+Every participant in the Marathon, Half Marathon, Quarter Marathon, 5K and Kids Marathon will receive an official race guide one to two weeks before the race via email that is downloadable.
+Please bring your confirmation email and your photo ID to the Expo to pick up your packet.
 For The Advocate 5K, only your photo ID is needed.